materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/02-ecosystem-participants.md

 - Wallets often integrate swapping and liquidity provision functionality as a core offering of their product.

-- DEX (decentralized exchange) aggregators pull liquidity from many liquidity protocols to offer traders the best prices but splitting their trades.
+- DEX (decentralized exchange) aggregators pull liquidity from many liquidity protocols to offer traders the best prices by splitting their trades.

 - Smart contract developers use the suite of functions available to invent new DeFi tools and other various experimental ideas.